SAP/spartacus-docs/_pages/dev/components/shared-components/media-component.md

 The `picture` element allows the specification of multiple image sources within nested source elements, facilitating precise control over which image is displayed, based on the browser's current conditions.

-The `srcset`  attribute enables the browser to choose from multiple image resolutions and sizes, ensuring that the best fitting image is selected for the user's device, leading to faster load times and improved visual quality.
 While the `picture` element offers extensive customization for image selection based on various factors, it maintains compatibility by including an `img` element as a fallback.
 This ensures that an image is displayed even in scenarios where no source elements match, or if the browser does not support the `picture` element.
-With this approach, you do not need to provide a specific format for the media component, although you can do this with the format input.

-The `srcset`  attribute also supports the pixel density descriptor, but it is (currently) not supported in Spartacus.
-The pixel density descriptor can be used to select different images for different devices.
-For example, an image width descriptor of 400 px might be rendered on retina devices at a maximum of 200 px, because these devices double the pixels to provide an optimized image resolution for their device screens.

 The mapping from an image format to the `srcset` width descriptor is driven by the media configuration in Spartacus.
 The main image `src` and the various image descriptions for the `srcset`  are collected by the `MediaService`.
 This service compares the images from the media container with a configuration set of media formats and their sizes.
 The matching sizes are collected and sorted, and the `srcset` is generated for the `picture` element, so that the browser can select and download the correct image.